-Part-Time 3-year M.S. in Midwifery Option*
+M.S. in Midwifery (full or part-time)

 Certified Midwife Pathway to the M.S. in Midwifery

 This option is for individuals who have completed a bachelor’s degree and science and social science pre-requisites in a discipline other than nursing.
-The masters prepared Certified Midwife is a pioneering credential and interested applicants are urged to speak with an admissions counselor to discuss their individual goals and circumstances.

 M.S. in Midwifery Completion

-The MS Completion program in midwifery allows the practicing certified nurse-midwife or certified midwife to validate and expand the professional competencies and skills needed for today’s health care environment.
+The M.S.
+Completion program in midwifery allows the practicing certified nurse-midwife or certified midwife to validate and expand the professional competencies and skills needed for today’s health care environment.
 This degree is designed to be customized to include your specific area of interest: teaching, advanced clinical practice, administration, international health and or research.

 Refresher Process for Re-entry to Clinical Practice